Intro

 0.15

-• The FAIL column shows that 2 tests units have failed
+• the FAIL column shows that 2 tests units have failed

 Thresholds let you take action at different levels of severity.
 The next section discusses setting and acting on thresholds in detail.